Analysis | Four years ago today, the U.S. saw the wildest hour in presidential election history

 When the tape was published, it immediately shook up an already tumultuous presidential contest.
 After a few hours of internal debate, Trump's campaign decided to take the unusual step of addressing the situation directly, recording a video in which Trump apologized for the comments — and then pivoted to attack Clinton.

 It didn’t matter for many of his high-profile supporters.
-He was already trailing Clinton by about five points in the polling average, but, in the wake of Trump’s poor performance in the first debate, that gap was widening.
-A number of Republicans disavowed Trump, including a number who would later sheepishly rejoin the flock.
+He was already trailing Clinton by about five points in the polling average, but in the wake of Trump’s poor performance in the first debate, that gap was widening.
+A number of Republicans disavowed Trump, including some who would later sheepishly rejoin the flock.

 Within Trump's campaign itself, the tape served as a “litmus test,” as later described by then-campaign manager Stephen K. Bannon.

 “Trump went around the room and asked people the percentages . . . of still winning” and what their recommendations were, he told CBS News’s Charlie Rose in 2017.
 “And Reince [Priebus, then-chairman of the Republican National Committee] started off, and Reince said: ‘You have two choices.
 You either drop out right now, or you lose by the biggest landslide in American political history.’
-And Trump, with his humor goes, ‘That’s a great way to start our conversation.’”
+And Trump, with his humor, goes, ‘That’s a great way to start our conversation.’ ”

 Bannon told Trump that he still had a 100 percent chance of winning, to Trump's delight.